antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/fcntl.rst

    larger than 1024 bytes, this is most likely to result in a segmentation violation or a more subtle data corruption.

-   If the :c:func:`fcntl` fails, an :exc:`IOError` is raised.
+   If the :c:func:`fcntl` fails, an :exc:`OSError` is raised.

 .. function:: ioctl(fd, op[, arg[, mutate_flag]])

-   This function is identical to the :func:`~fcntl.fcntl` function, except that the operations are typically defined in the library module :mod:`termios` and the argument handling is even more complicated.
+   This function is identical to the :func:`~fcntl.fcntl` function, except that the argument handling is even more complicated.

    The op parameter is limited to values that can fit in 32-bits.
    Additional constants of interest for use as the *op* argument can be